23052015/english-bulldogs-fanpage/README.md

-#English Bulldog Fanpage
+# English Bulldog Fanpage

-This fanpage is created in order to assemble all English bulldog lovers.
-The user can get familiar with this dog type and can win a free T-Shirt.
+This website is created in order to assemble all English bulldog lovers.
+The user can get familiar with this dog type and win a free T-Shirt.
+It targets dog owners as well as people who like dogs and other pets.

+Here the user will be able to find interesting content about the breed English Bulldog.
+The user will also be able to participate in a quiz where a free T-shirt can be won by answering all the questions correctly.
 [Link to the page](https://23052015.github.io/english-bulldogs-fanpage/)

-##Features
+## Features

-###Existing Features
+### Existing Features

 * ### Header
 The headline is situated in the top left corner and describes the purpose of the page.
 It explains that the website is for english Bulldog lovers.